-It will help you to understand what foster care is all about and what living with another family will be like.
+It will help you to understand what being in care is all about and what living with another family or a children's home will be like.

-There are many children like you who can't stay with their parents.
+There are many young people like you who can't stay with their parents.

-When this happens, it is our job to make sure you have the right foster carer to look after you.
+When this happens, it is our job to make sure you have the right carer to look after you.